skku-comit/2024-1-AWS-developer-associate/week2/gwonhong/section7/README.md

 - solves the problem of loading **multiple SSL certificates onto one web server** (to serve multiple websites)
 - requires client to *indicate* the hostname of the target server in the initial SSL handshake
 - server will then find correct certificate (or return the default one)
-- it's (relatively) 'new' protocol, only works for ALB, NLB, CloudFront
+- it's (relatively) 'new' feature at TLS, only works for ALB, NLB, CloudFront

 ```mermaid
 flowchart TB